 To book a place or find out more, email email@example.com.
 Please note that this year’s introductory price invites you to give us feedback on the course so that we can improve it for future years.

-We can offer an instalment plan with a £50 deposit, email us for details.
+We can offer an instalment plan with a £50 deposit, and a payment of £60 before each session.
+Email us for details.